-Section 6.3 Rules for Committees.
-The Board of Directors may adopt rules regarding the conduct of committees and their meetings, including rules for the calling of meetings, quorum requirements and voting.
+of committees and their meetings, including rules for the calling of meetings, quorum requirements and voting.
 To the extent it is not inconsistent with the rules adopted by the Board of Directors, each committee may establish its own rules to govern the conduct of its activities.

-ARTICLE VII - INDEMNIFICATION OF OFFICERS.
-DIRECTORS, EMPLOYEES AND AGENTS
+ARTICLE VII - INDEMNIFICATION OF OFFICERS, DIRECTORS, EMPLOYEES AND AGENTS